Paul McCartney: vocals, piano, rhythm guitar

 The song referred to the troubles The Beatles were having, both within the group and in their business dealings at Apple.

 I’m generally quite upbeat but at certain times things get to me so much that I just can’t be upbeat any more and that was one of the times.
 We were taking so much acid and doing so much drugs and all this Klein shit was going on and getting crazier and crazier and crazier.
 Carry that weight a long time: like for ever!
 That’s what I meant.

 And in the middle of the celebrations

 I break down.

 The arpeggiated guitar motif from the end of You Never Give Me Your Money also reappears towards the end of Carry That Weight, acting as a bridge into The End.
 McCartney’s weaving of elements from other songs in the Abbey Road medley gave a sense of continuity and completeness which would otherwise have been absent.

 McCartney sang Carry That Weight on 6, 7, and 9 January 1969, during the Get Back/Let It Be sessions.
 Discussing the song on the latter date, he raised the possibility of it being sung by Ringo Starr.

 In the studio

-On Wednesday 2 July 1969 the three Beatles recorded 15 takes of the songs.
+On Wednesday 2 July 1969 the three Beatles recorded 15 takes of the songs, most of which were incomplete.
 George Harrison played bass and Ringo Starr was on drums, while McCartney played piano and sang a guide vocal.

 The best of the takes were 13 and 15, which were edited together on 3 July.
-On that day and the next, McCartney added lead vocals and rhythm guitar, Harrison overdubbed a lead guitar part, and both were joined by Starr for the chanted chorus.
+On that day McCartney and Starr double-tracked their vocals in the chorus, and Starr recorded additional drums.